Bike cleaning: tips for home and on the road

 - oil for chain and bearings

-A pressure washer or a medium pressure cleaner are suitable devices to clean a bike.
+A pressure washer is a suitable devices to clean a bike.
 While the pressure washer usually needs to be connected to electricity and water, the handheld cleaner is battery-powered and thus only needs the water connection.
 That’s why it is suitable to use, just like a battery-powered pressure washer, for quick bike cleaning in the garden and wherever there is no power connection.
 With high and medium pressure, even stubborn dirt can be removed quickly and easily.
-To loosen lighter dirt from the bike, a garden hose with a spray gun is also sufficient.
+To loosen lighter dirt from the bike, a garden hose with a foam jet is also sufficient.

-Where there is no water connection available, Kärcher pressure washers K 4 to K 7 as well as the Handheld Cleaner can alternatively draw water from a drum or canister.
-All that is required is a suitable suction hose or a handheld suction hose.

 When cleaning a bicycle with a pressure washer, it is important to maintain a distance of at least 30 cm from sensitive components.
 Any closer and the strong jet of water could push seals, allowing water to enter and flushing out the lubricating grease.
 Worst case scenario, moisture may get trapped, which could result in long-term damage due to rust.
 However, if you keep to this distance and reduce the pressure on the device to pressure range 1 or "soft", you can clean the bike safely with the pressure washer.
 However, special care applies to e-bikes: the electronics are sensitive to water and should not be cleaned directly with a pressure washer.
 It is better to wipe the battery component with a damp cloth or a soft brush.